LaxarJS/shop-demo/docs/tutorials/06_article_teaser_widget.md

 # The ArticleTeaserWidget

 The _ArticleTeaserWidget_ that we will implement in this step is going to have two features:
-It will display details on a given *article*, and it will allows the user to *confirm* adding that article to the shopping cart.
+It will display details on a given *article*, and it will allow the user to *confirm* adding that article to the shopping cart.
 Having learned about the event bus and the *resource*-pattern already, this part of the tutorial will introduce the *action*-pattern and explain how widgets may respond to events asynchronously.

 In the previous chapter we implemented the ArticleBrowserWidget which publishes its selected article as a resource on the event bus.